 There are a large number of poster presentations during this year meeting.
 The poster sessions are a good medium for authors to present their posters and meet with interested attendees for in-depth technical discussions.

-The poster area includes poster boards of 2m wide and 1m high suitable for A0 size posters.
+The poster area includes poster boards of 2m wide and 1m high suitable for A0 size posters (so any poster should be smaller than this).
 In addition, sufficient push tacks or Velcro adhesive will be provided for mounting the posters.
 The presenters have time to mount their poster during the break prior to each session.
 They must check-in with the Session Chairs prior to the session start and remain with their posters throughout the presentation.
 Failing to do this may lead to marking no-show or absence of the author.
 Please remove your poster at the end of your allocated session.
 Posters left mounted to the boards after end of the session will be removed and disposed.